 North Sea case study

-Let’s get started considering a case study: the North Sea.
+The parameterisation steps are best described through an example case study: the North Sea.
 For this system, it was important capture species that were both abundant and commercially important.
-Our model was parameterised using data available from ICES and Cefas that enabled estimation of life history , feeding, and spatial encounter parameters.
+Our original North Sea model was parameterised for 12 fish species using data available from ICES and Cefas that enabled estimation of life history , feeding, and spatial encounter parameters (Blanchard et al. 2014).
 What are these parameters and how do I calculate these you ask?